top of page

 He is also in demand for lectures to the general public (such as the World Science Conference - Israel, Israel Brain Week, “the Learning Kibbutz”, “Why” Hebrew University public lecture series and its “Magid” courses, teacher training seminars, and the Technion lectures on the History of Neurology).
 He has appeared on Israel radio and television programs (including, חוצה ישראל, University on One, Dial interviews, and Israel Educational TV), and lectured in the United States and Europe to Friends of the Hebrew University.
 He has written about the brain for Hebrew language youth magazines (including Kimat 2000 and Einayim).

-In October 2012, the Edmond and Lily Safra Center for Brain Research sponsored a special international conference in honor of “40 years with Shaul Hochstein”.
+The Edmond and Lily Safra Center for Brain Research sponsored a special international conference in honor of “40 years with Shaul Hochstein”.